Part A - Multithreading & Thread Synchronization - Pthreads

 - Writing Thread Safe Codes

 - Mutexes, Semaphores

 - Linux Operating Systems

 Welcome to the Course Series on Multi-Threading - The Master Class Course on Threads.

 This course is for those who want to develop fundamental concepts on Multi-threading and related concepts.
 In this course, we shall be going to cover Multi-threading concepts based on Pthreads (POSIX threads) on the Linux platform.

-Though We use the C language to demonstrate the concepts, but concepts holds good for any programming language.
+Though We use the C language to demonstrate the concepts, concepts hold good for any programming language.
 This course is equally valuable for C++ programmers.
 Other language programmers may also find this course useful as we explain Multithreading concepts close to the ground zero levels No Abstraction.

-In the Next Installment of this course, we shall extend our knowledge of Multi-threading to Advance Concepts which also include mini-projects on Multithreading and Thread Synchronization.
+In the Next Installment of this course, we shall extend our knowledge of Multi-threading to Advance Concepts, including mini-projects on Multithreading and Thread Synchronization.

 At each stage of this Course series, you shall be writing a lot of multi-threaded Codes.
 So be ready to Master the Multi-threading.
 Along the journey, we shall cover several interview-favorite topics and Questions to prepare you alongside for interviews.

 Table Of Contents: